ministryofjustice/court-case-service/README.md

 **To Check dependency versions** : `$ ./gradlew dependencyUpdates`

 #### *Flyway commands*
-**Migrate database** : `$ gradle flywayMigrate -i` **View details and status information about all migrations** : `$ ./gradlew flywayInfo` **Baseline an existing database, excluding all migrations up to and including baselineVersion** :  `$ ./gradlew flywayBaseline`
+**Migrate database** : `$ ./gradlew flywayMigrate -i` **View details and status information about all migrations** : `$ gradlew flywayInfo` **Baseline an existing database, excluding all migrations up to and including baselineVersion** :  `$ ./gradlew flywayBaseline`
 **Clean schema** : `$ ./gradlew flywayClean`

-There are also Wiremock stubs for each of the back-end calls which the test Spring profile runs against, so in order to run these, use the following command along with `docker-compose up` :
+There are also Wiremock stubs for each of the back-end calls which the test Spring profile runs against, so in order to run these, use the following command along with `docker-compose up` : `$ bash runMocks.sh`

-`$ bash runMocks.sh`
+---

 ## Building and running

 As we said before, this service is built using Gradle.
 In order to run the service locally, a Postgres database and some other backend services are required.
 The easiest way to run locally is using the `docker-compose.yml` file which will pull down the latest version.

 **1.** To do it, first assure you to have the Docker extension installed on your computer.
-If not, click on this link and upload it https://hub.docker.com/editions/community/docker-ce-desktop-mac/.
+If not, click [here](https://hub.docker.com/editions/community/docker-ce-desktop-mac/) and upload it.

 **2.** When installed, run the command `$ env | grep DOCKER`.
-Make sure that this command doesn’t output anything and you are ready to go!
-(If you have something, refer to the resources below Docker desktop / Docker toolbox)
+Make sure this command doesn’t output anything and you are ready to go! *(If you have something out of it, refer to the Resources section below - Docker desktop / Docker toolbox)*

 **3.** Than run the command : `$ docker-compose up`